WalidMorocco/WalidMorocco/README.md

-# 👋 Welcome to My Portfolio
+# 👋 Welcome to GitHub Repo

 ### Hi there!
 I'm **Walid Amar**, an AI Founder and Software Engineer passionate about developing cutting-edge AI solutions that solve real-world problems.
 With expertise in automation, fraud detection, and scalable architecture, I strive to leverage technology to create meaningful impact.